pretagov/projectsmigrator/README.md

 fixes otherorg/otherepo#42
 ```

-it won't do this for PR's in repos outside the org your project is in
+it won't do this for PR's in repos outside the org your project is in.

 NOTE: Github linked PR's will automatically close the linked ticket once the PR is merged
 to the main branch.
 This is different to zenhub.
 While you can't change this behavior, github